 Also, it is immensely satisfying to create something new.
 Challenging yourself, even when something is scary, can open you up to a wonderful world you didn’t know existed.
 So even if it freaks the crap out of you, do what you know deep down is right for you, your sanity, your happiness and your life.

-In conclusion, a bad boss can change your life forever.
+A bad boss can change your life forever.
 And, sometimes, it is the best thing that can happen to you.
 Although I had been in management positions my entire working career, it was no longer enough to exchange my time for a paycheck.
 I wanted and needed new challenges that actually do make a difference in peoples’ lives.

 Baring my soul to share my journey to “hell and back” pushed me way out of my comfort zone.
 My desire and hope is that my experiences will provide insights and inspiration that may help others.
 And my husband was right, we did get through this, the bad boss is gone, my health improved 100% and I transformed with a completely new direction, excitement and happiness.